Cybercrime To Cost The World $10.5 Trillion Annually By 2025

 Every U.S. business is under cyberattack

-Cybercrime is the world’s third-largest economy after the U.S. and China.”SAUSALITO, CA, USA, November 16, 2020 /EINPresswire.com/ -- Cybersecurity Ventures predicts global cybercrime costs will grow by 15 percent per year over the next five years, reaching $10.5 trillion USD annually by 2025, up from $3 trillion USD in 2015.
+PLANO, Texas, Nov.
+18, 2020 (GLOBE NEWSWIRE) -- Cybersecurity Ventures predicts global cybercrime costs will grow by 15 percent per year over the next five years, reaching $10.5 trillion USD annually by 2025, up from $3 trillion USD in 2015.
+This prediction is part of a special report conducted by Cybersecurity Ventures and sponsored by INTRUSION, Inc. (NASDAQ: INTZ).

 This represents the greatest transfer of economic wealth in history, risks the incentives for innovation and investment, is exponentially larger than the damage inflicted from natural disasters in a year, and will be more profitable than the global trade of all major illegal drugs combined.